jerel/membrane/README.md

 # Membrane

-Generate an opinionated Dart package from a Rust library.
-Extremely fast performance with strict typing and zero copy over the FFI boundary.
+Membrane is an opinionated crate that generates a Dart package from a Rust library.
+Extremely fast performance with strict typing and zero copy returns over the FFI boundary via bincode.

 ## Example

-First create a `lib.rs` that exposes a `RUNTIME` static that will survive for the lifetime of the program:
+First create a `lib.rs` that exposes a `RUNTIME` static that will survive for the lifetime of the program. `RUNTIME` must provide a tokio style `spawn` function:
 ``` rust
 use once_cell::sync::Lazy;
 use tokio::runtime::{Builder, Runtime};